-Table S1: Radiocarbon determinations from the Ban Chiang site.
+S1 Table A. Radiocarbon determinations from the Ban Chiang site.
 Asterisked samples (*) in the context column means material from the 1974 excavation season.
 The rest of the samples come from the 1975 excavation season.
 OxA-X- prefixes are given in preference to OxA- numbers when there is a problem with the pre-treatment chemistry, AMS measurement or when there is a novel or experimental protocol applied in the dating.
 Samples marked with an “S” (s) are those given a solvent extraction prior to collagen preparation to remove glues or conservatives identified on the bones.
-Date in this table stands for the conventional radiocarbon age, expressed in years BP, after [42].
+Date in this table stands for the conventional radiocarbon age, expressed in years BP [38].
 Errors are the determined standard errors (values are ± one standard error).
 ‘Used’ represents the amount of bone powder pretreated in milligrams.
 Yield represents the weight of collagen or ultrafiltered collagen in milligrams.
 Yield (%) is the percent yield of extracted collagen as a function of the starting weight of the bone analysed. %C is the carbon present in the combusted collagen.
 Stable isotope ratios are expressed in ‰ relative to vPDB with a mass spectrometric precision of ±0.2‰ for C and ±0.3‰ for N. C:N is the atomic ratio of C to N and is acceptable if it ranges between 2.9-3.5. ¶ denotes duplicate measurements on the same bone.